newaetech/chipshouter-picoemp/hardware/injection_tips/README.md

 The strength is lower than with a more sane coil setup, but it shows that the ferrite couples the energy well.

-A simple torrid core can be cut in half easily, the following photo shows a roughly cut (with side cutters) core.
-This shows that even without a grinder you can still have fun!
+A simple toroid core can be cut in half easily, the following photo shows a roughly cut (with side cutters) core.
+This shows that even without a wet grinder you can still have fun!
+The wire used is AWG30 magnet wire.

 ![](examples/tip-largertorrid-broken.jpeg)